 3. A Conversation Card Deck You’ll Actually Use

 A good card deck does the unglamorous work of breaking that loop.
-You pull a card, you ask the question, and suddenly you’re talking about something that isn’t a chore.
-Childhood memories.
-Things you’ve never told each other.
-The future you’re quietly imagining.
-It feels a little forced for the first three cards, and then it doesn’t, and then you’re an hour deep into a conversation you didn’t know you needed.
+You pull a card, you ask the question, and just like that, you’re talking about something that isn’t a chore.
+Childhood stories.
+Things you’ve never confided in each other.
+The future you’re secretly envisioning.
+For the first three cards, it feels a little stiff, and then it doesn’t, and suddenly you’re an hour deep into a conversation you had no idea you needed.

 If you’ve never tried one, the BestSelf Icebreaker Conversation Starter Deck is the easiest possible way to start.
 The questions are calibrated to actually get somewhere — not the surface-level “what’s your favorite color” prompts you’d find in a wedding-shower game, but the kind that quietly open a door you didn’t know was closed.
 Keep the deck on the dining table or the nightstand.
 Pull one when dinner conversation is dying.
 It is, weirdly, one of the smallest-priced things on this list and one of the highest-impact.